Datacooee/slate/source/index.html.md

 # JSON

 The data we post to Datacooee is a JSON string this is consistent no matter what language you are using.

-Example:
-DATA_VALUE = 12.5
-TIMESTAMP = "2020-10-13T14:02:39.489Z"
-LATITUDE_VALUE = 40.730610
-LONGITUDE_VALUE = -73.935242
-INPUT_ID = "senxxxxxxxxxx"

 ```json
 {